 5. The Inflammation Modulation Protocol

+In this part of the protocol, we examine the current understanding of the role of chronic inflammation in neoangiogenesis, tumor initiation, promotion, and progression.
 Reducing and modulating the fire of excessive free radicals, cytokines and other inflammatory processes are all permament fixtures of the HIP protocol.
-This general backdrop is important because one of the key drivers of both the aging process and the malignancy process is chronic inflammation.
-Just like with quality wine, a little inflammation is needed to kick-start the immune and microbiota system’s into holistic action, but too much systemic inflammation (like too much wine) harms.
-Dosage is key.
+This general backdrop is important because one of the key drivers of both the aging process and the malignancy process is chronic high-grade and chronic low-grade inflammation.
+To function optimally, the body needs some inflammation, just like it needs cortisol to kick-start the immune and microbiota system’s into holistic action.
+But too much systemic inflammation (like too much wine) and for too long harms.
+Dosage and duration are thus key.
 Likewise with the anger emotion.
-A little “righteous” acute anger can be beneficial, while chronic anger is cortisol-producing, acid-forming and destructive.
+A little “righteous” acute anger can be beneficial, while chronic anger is deleterious.
 (See section above Nu 3).
 This is one reason we generally prefer to speak about modulating inflammation rather than focusing on anti-inflammatory procedures and substances.